mrquincle/mrquincle.github.io/_posts/2018-01-30-inference-in-deep-learning.markdown

 # Markov Chain Monte Carlo (MCMC)

 Restricted Boltzmann Machines, Deep Belief Networks, and Deep Boltzmann Machines were trained by MCMC methods.
-MCMC computes the gradient of the log-likelihood (see post on [contrastive divergence](/blog/2017/05/03/what-is-contrastive-divergence/)).
+MCMC computes the gradient of the log-likelihood (see post on [contrastive divergence]({% post_url 2017-05-03-what-is-contrastive-divergence %}).
 MCMC has particular difficulty in mixing between modes.

 # Autoencoder